Not commodity specific

 - Sustainable Communities: local and regional food systems, new business opportunities

 Food security is integral to human survival.
 Guam’s economy relies heavily on importation, so its food security is at risk.
 In fact, just last year Guam did not have imports of produce and animal products for 3 weeks due to dock strikes in California.
 Guam’s ports also shut down due to typhoons, which are common for Guam as it is located in the infamous typhoon alley.
 Poultry eggs are a relatively low cost protein source and there are only a very few very small backyard chicken producer currently on island.
-No one to our knowledge is producing duck
+No one to our knowledge is producing duck eggs at all.

 To address this problem, it would be beneficial to teach farmers sustainable methods that they can employ to keep Guam’s food security out of risk by decreasing dependence on imports of produce and animal products while proving that it is also a profitable venture.
 In this proposal, I will be raising ducks for egg production as well as a pest control agent for snails and slugs because they are of the most common pests found on farms, including my own.
 I chose ducks because there currently is no one that is raising ducks commercially, the introduction of ducks to my farm will increase biological diversity of my farm and increase livestock diversity and resilience on the island as ducks are a hardier production animal.
 Hardiness is especially important to consider with Guam’s tropical climate.
 With duck eggs, I will also be able to produce two new, high return value added items to Guam’s market- salted duck eggs and balut.
 Balut are duck eggs incubated 18 days, removed from the incubator and boiled.
 This is a delicacy among southeast Asia.
 Currently, Guam imports these high value items from the Philippines.
 At the supermarket, salted eggs cost $5.29 and balut costs $7.59 for packs of 4 eggs.
 In this project, I will also be adding a new concept to balut production by reducing the incubation time to see if there would be a better demand for this new product.
 I will hold an annual farm workshop to share my experience with the community.